Get insider access

 Subwoofer Output

 The Sonos Ray has a limited selection of physical inputs.
-You can connect it to your TV using the included Optical cable, but there's no HDMI support.
+You can connect it to your TV using the Optical cable, but there's no HDMI support.
 You'll also find an Ethernet cable and a button to link any subwoofers and satellites you choose to add in the future.

 Connectivity